-In total 11 different metrics will be reported: both PSNR reported by codec and WS-PSNR between input and output of the codec, CPP-PSNR, S-PSNR-I and S-PSNR-NN between decoded output and input high fidelity ERP, CPP-PSNR, S-PSNR-I, S-PSNR-NN and WS-PSNR between original and reconstructed ERP in highest resolution, and PSNR for 2 view ports.
+In total 11 different metrics will be reported: both PSNR reported by codec and WS-PSNR between input and output of the codec, CPP-PSNR, S-PSNR-I and S-PSNR-NN between decoded output and input high fidelity ERP, CPP-PSNR, S-PSNR-I, S-PSNR-NN and WS-PSNR between original and reconstructed ERP in highest resolution, and PSNR for 2 dynamic view ports.

 In addition, for each projection format, an end-to-end WS-PSNR calculation of the projection mapping process without compression should be provided, calculated between the original and reconstructed video, but skipping the Enc/Dec step in Figure 1.

-Among all 360 video projection formats test results for ERP are mandatory to be reported.
-Other projection formats are optional.
+For coding tool propoposals, test results for ERP are mandatory to be reported.
+Test results for other projection formats are optional.

 Subjective quality check using “evil viewports”